gustavopin/COVID-19-Analysis/README.md

 To-do List:

-() What was the total cases of contamination, deaths and recovery of/from COVID-19
+(X) What was the total cases of contamination, deaths and recovery of/from COVID-19

 () What were the five countries with most people contaminated